tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 display: flex;
 ```

-We also need to remove the border properties, so we delete the associated border properties, ie `border-radius`, `border-width` and `border-style`.
-Also delete `background-color`.
+We also want to remove the border properties, so we delete the associated border properties, ie `border-radius`, `border-width` and `border-style`.
+We also delete `background-color`.
 The message class should look like so:

 ```